 Dimension 9-10: Locally Determined

-Over the course of 5 years, families participating in Child Aid learn that their community, when organized in a meaningful way, can accomplish great things.
+Families participating in Child Aid learn that their community, when organized in a meaningful way, can accomplish great things.
 The Child Aid model uses a year-by-year approach to decide the particular focus of each dimension, with each year building upon the activities of the last.
-During the first year, for instance, the program focuses upon the children.
-This initial phase consists of addressing participants' immediate concerns related to health, hygiene and education.
-The second year of a Child Aid program focuses on the family, specifically on personal income generation and strengthening food security.
+During the first year, for instance, the program focuses on the children.
+This initial phase consists of addressing participants' immediate concerns related to health, hygiene, and education.
+The second year focuses on the family, specifically on personal income generation and strengthening food security.
 During the third year of operation, activities are focused on the community as a whole: schools are renovated, playgrounds are built, and communal seed banks are established.
 The fourth and fifth years of the project maintain the development momentum created over the previous three years and seeks to broaden the focus.
 For example, families who have been strengthening their food security would be assisted in broadening the market for their products, both locally and regionally.